AishaA14/GumGum/README.md

 Implement chatbot API to help user break down goals into habits.
 Include more comprehensive data visualisation of tasks, goals and habits.

-## Known Bugs

-Currently, there is a bug in the fetching of data where all users can see goals set by the different users.